 The uniqueness of eyes, facial geometry, and gaze direction makes eye tracking a very challenging technological pursuit.
 Although camera-based eye-tracking systems are popular, the obtrusiveness of their bulky equipment along with their high computational cost and power consumption is considered problematic for wearable applications.
 Noncontact gaze monitoring using capacitive sensing technique has been attempted but failed due to low sensitivity and parasitic capacitance.
 Here, we study the interaction between a novel capacitive sensor and eye movement for wearable eye-tracking.
 The capacitive sensors are made of a pair of asymmetric electrodes; one comprising carbon nanotube-paper composite fibers (CPC) and the other being a rectangular metal electrode.
 The interaction between the asymmetric sensor and a spherical object mimicking an eyeball is analyzed numerically.
 Using a face simulator, both single- and differential capacitive measurements are characterized with respect to proximity, geometry, and human body charge.
 Using a prototype eye tracker, multiple sensor locations are studied to determine the optimal configurations.
 The capacitive responses to vertical and horizontal gaze directions are analyzed in comparison to those of a commercial eye tracking system.
 The performance is demonstrated for sensitive eye-movement tracking, closed-eye monitoring, and human-machine interface.
 This research has important implications for the development of capacitive, wearable eye trackers, which can facilitate fields of human-machine interface, cognitive monitoring, neuroscience research, and rehabilitation.

-for high mechanoelectrical sensitivity of CNT-paper composite because of numerous current paths in the network.
+Nanostructured composites built with microporous cellulose fibers and carbon nanotubes (CNTs) have potential impacts in the fields of energy storage, sensors, and flexible electronics.
+Few results have been shown for high mechanoelectrical sensitivity of CNT-paper composite because of numerous current paths in the network.
 Here, CNT-paper-based nanostruc- tured composite sensors whose sensitivities are generated by controlled tensile fracture of the composite are presented.
 Under uniaxial load, the cellulose fibers in the paper experience straightening, stiffening, and fracture.
 The cellulose fibers originally parallel to the tension are fractured while those inclined and perpendicular to the tension are reorganized to form crossbar junctions in the vicinity of a crack.
 The cross junctions exhibit resistive and capacitive sensitivity to the out-of-plane force by the compression of the junc- tions.
 Such piezoresistive and piezocapacitive sensitivities are characterized and evaluated for human behavior monitoring.